 The expense of buying the equipment needed to work and compete against your peers.
 Add to that, that fact that the photographic industry, particularly press photography, is suffering as a whole regarding shrinking budgets and low pay.

 We’d like to say thanks to Adrian for taking the time to chat to us about sports photography.
-Be sure to check out Adrian’s sports photography portfolio, where you can find just some of his most outstanding images.

 If you’re looking for a way to keep your camera equipment damage free when travelling, a protective camera case from Peli is ideal for keeping everything together, securely!